Ship It With AI Mihai Cvasnievschi

 The habit keeps the journal from becoming a graveyard.
 A graveyard of rules is almost as useless as no rules at all, because the team stops trusting any individual rule when there are too many of them, and the agent's context window gets crowded with obsolete instructions.

-Pattern seven: the demo-day backstop.
+Pattern six: the demo-day backstop.

 When the team is preparing a demo of agentic work - for leadership, for clients, for an internal showcase - there is a temptation to do the demo live, with the agent doing real work in front of the audience.
 Sometimes this works.
 Sometimes the agent has a bad day, the network hiccups, the model decides to be unusually verbose.
 Live demos of probabilistic systems carry real failure risk.